Hemofiltration: History of continuous renal replacement therapy

 Before implementing continuous renal replacement therapy (CRRT), acute renal failure (ARF) in critically ill, multiple organ failure patients was managed by intermittent hemodialysis and the mortality rate was very high.
 Hemodialysis is effective in clearance and ultrafiltration, but it has deleterious effects on hemodynamic stability.
 In 1971, Lee Henderson described the basis for convective transport in blood purification techniques.
 Subsequently, in 1974 he described hemodiafiltration combining convection and diffusion.
 These seminal papers represented the basis for the development of chronic hemodiafiltration by Leber and continuous arteriovenous hemofiltration (CAVH) by Peter Kramer.

 With his team, Peter Kramer (Died unexpectedly in 1984), had actually first reported the use of continuous hemofiltration in Germany in 1977.
 Peter Kramer in ASAIO presented a paper describing the use of arteriovenous hemofiltration in the management of ARF.
 Kramer tried that as a mean of managing diuretic-resistant fluid overload.
 Kramer described his experience of attaching a microporous hemofilter to the femoral artery and vein, and flowing blood through it at around 100 ml/minute.
 Liters of plasma filtrate poured out.
 He replaced it with an infusion of electrolyte solution.
 Kramer explained that this could be done continuously, avoiding the volume shifts and other problems of intermittent hemodialysis.
 For those in the audience who cared for patients with anuric ARF, this was an epiphany of thunderbolt proportions.
-He used a hollow fiber “haemofilter” that originally designed as an alternative to HD for chronic renal failure and produced 300-600 ml/hour of ultrafiltrate by convection.
-The simple, pumpless system made use of temporary dialysis catheters sited in the patient’s femoral artery and vein and could be rapidly established in critically ill patients.
-Kramer explained that this could be done continuously, avoiding the volume shifts and other problems of intermittent hemodialysis.
-For those in the audience who cared for patients with anuric ARF, this was an epiphany of thunderbolt proportions.
-He used a hollow fiber “haemofilter” that originally designed as an alternative to HD for chronic renal failure and produced 300-600 ml/hour of ultrafiltrate by convection.
-The simple, pumpless system made use of temporary dialysis catheters sited in the patient’s femoral artery and vein and could be rapidly established in critically ill patients.
+He used a hollow fiber "haemofilter" that originally designed as an alternative to HD for chronic renal failure and produced 300-600 ml/hour of ultrafiltrate by convection.
+The simple, pumpless system made use of temporary dialysis catheters sited in the patient's femoral artery and vein and could be rapidly established in critically ill patients.
 Using an isotonic salt solution for fluid replacement, continuous arteriovenous hemofiltration (CAVH) was soon extended to the management of ARF.
-In 1982, Kramer presented his experience with its use in more than 150 intensive care patients at a meeting of the American Society for Artificial Internal Organs(ASAIO).
-Before that, Henderson et al and Knopp, had studied hemofiltration in animals and as an alternative to dialysis in chronic renal failure, but it was really Peter Kramer’s report in ASAIO meeting in 1982 that stimulated many of nephrologists and intensivists to undertake the serious evaluation of CAVH in ARF in the ICU.
+In 1982, Kramer presented his experience with its use in more than 150 intensive care patients at a meeting of the American Society for Artificial Internal Organs (ASAIO).
+Before that, Henderson et al and Knopp had studied hemofiltration in animals and as an alternative to dialysis in chronic renal failure, but it was really Peter Kramer's report in ASAIO meeting in 1982 that stimulated many of nephrologists and intensivists to undertake the serious evaluation of CAVH in ARF in the ICU.